wayanlw/macdots/README.md

   - When using the QuickLook, hold the `SPACE` key.
 When you let go of it, QuickLook will close automatically.
 Quite useful if looking at multiple files quickly.
   - When pasting text paste with `Shift+Option+Command+V` to paste as text
 - Menu bar (System tray)
-  - hold the `COMMAND` key and drag and drop menu bar icons outside to remove them.
+  - Hold the `COMMAND` key and drag and drop menu bar icons outside to remove them.
 Can only be done for some icons.
 - Text Editing
-  - halfway typing a word and then pressing `F5` > shows a drop-down of word auto-completion
+  - Halfway typing a word and then pressing `F5` > shows a drop-down of word auto-completion
 - Force quitting apps
   - Force quit option 1 - Use Activity Monitor
   - Force quit option 2 - CMD+OPTION+ESC